 How Does a CFO Bring Value to a Company?

 Most CEOs don’t understand how a CFO brings value to their company.
 They see CFOs as overhead rather than income-producers.
 CEOs typically see the role of a CFO as a CPA or a regular accountant role.
+So, how does a CFO bring value to a company?
 In actuality, the CFO is responsible as a financial leader to determine whether the company is successful or unsuccessful.
 A strong CFO knows how to add value to an organization.
 There are numerous tactics such as reviewing tax information or analyzing every financial statement involved with the company, but from a strategic standpoint, it’s very simple how a CFO brings value to a company.

 According to our 5 Ways a CFO Adds Value article, the CFO of a company should be able to perform in five ways: 1) growing the company faster, 2) improving profitability, 3) improve cash flow, 4) obtain increased leverage from banks, and 5) provide leadership and direction throughout the company.
 A good way to measure profits and cash flow is to follow your bottom line — your EBITDA.